BayAreaMetro/fast-trips-project/_posts/2015-07-29-Not-so-fast.md

 Exploratory Strategies:

- - **C is for....** Cython, which is supposed to magically translate python to C code.
+ - **C is for....** [Cython](http://cython.org/), which is supposed to magically translate Python to C code.
- C sounds fast.
+ And C is also for...well...C.
  - **Go forth and multiply** the number of processes that are happening at once.
 We have a bunch of shortest path algorithms.
-Shouldn't we be able to send those to a zillion processors.
+Shouldn't we be able to send those to a zillion processors?
+We thought so.

 #### Pandas Fu